Death in Venice

 Death in Venice (Der Tod in Venedig) is a novella by German author Thomas Mann, published in 1912.
-It presents an ennobled writer who visits Venice and is liberated, uplifted, and then increasingly obsessed by the sight of a boy in a family of Polish tourists—Tadzio, so nicknamed for Tadeusz.
-Tadzio was based on a real boy named Władzio whom Mann had observed during his 1911 visit to the city, but the story itself is fiction.
+It presents an ennobled writer who visits Venice, finding the experience liberating and uplifting, then increasingly becomes obsessed by the sight of a boy in a family of Polish tourists—Tadzio, a nickname for Tadeusz.
+Tadzio was likely based on a boy named Władzio whom Mann had observed during his 1911 visit to the city.